 Looking Forward to Indoorlands

 Indie games attract people like us because they have those small touches.
 For the diligent indie gamer, this is a wonderful option for someone who is seeing this genre in the indie category for the first time.
 I know I looked for an indie tycoon in the past, and they probably do exist, but this is the first one like this I have seen.
 It is a nice game for a Twitch session (although I’m mostly a lurker there.)
-It’s a really fun concept too, and I assure you there is going to be some happy responses to your followers if you talk about this game.
+It’s a really fun concept too, and I assure you there are going to be some happy responses to your followers if you talk about this game.

 Well, that’s it.
-I’ve managed to stay on track all week. *takes a bow* I hope you enjoy this article, and be sure to wishlist the game on Steam at the link below, it really helps the developer.
+I’ve managed to stay on track all week. *takes a bow* I hope you enjoy this article and be sure to wishlist the game on Steam at the link below, it really helps the developer.

 Thank you so much for reading MrDavePizza.com.
 Lots to see and lots to cover, so stay tuned, and please have a look around!